-- Average annual temperature in Ann Arbor has already increased nearly 1°F since the 1900s.
+- The average annual temperature in Ann Arbor has already increased nearly 1°F since the 1900s.
 And temperatures are expected to rise by 3-7°F more by 2050. - Ann Arbor is projected to have 12-36 more days per year above 90°F by 2050 and 30-42 more by end of the century. - Average annual precipitation has increased by 44% since the 1950s and continues to rise. - The total amount of rain falling during extreme events has increased by 37% since 1981.

-Given these realities, the A^2 Zero initiative was designed to focus on how we manage the unavoidable impacts of climate change by ensuring we invest in the resilience of our people and place, while avoiding the unmanageable impacts of climate change by doubling down on our efforts to reduce greenhouse gas emissions in an effective and timely manner.
-And, at the core of all of this work is equity; ensuring that our work does not disproportionately burden our low-income, minority, and frontline populations (Figure X).
-This is A^2 Zero.
+realities, A2ZERO Given these was designed develop actions that to change how we manage the unavoidable impacts of climate change by ensuring we invest in the resilience of our people and place, while avoiding the unmanageable impacts of climate change by doubling down on our efforts to reduce greenhouse gas emissions in an effective and timely manner.
+And, at the core of all of this work is equity; ensuring that our work does not disproportionately burden our low-income, minority, and frontline populations (Figure 5).
+This is A2ZERO.